 'In this relaxed family room, the slimline TV has been beautifully framed by a collection of objects,' says Jessica Bennett of Alice Lane Interior Design (opens in new tab).
 'We wanted to create a large TV stand which also plenty of storage that plays host to favorite decorative room pieces.'

-In this bright and colorful family room, the wall to ceiling storage and display unit is a stand out feature in the space.
+In this bright and colorful living room, the wall-to-ceiling storage and display unit is a stand-out feature in the space.
 Painted in bright colors and filled with an eclectic mix of objects and design pieces, the smaller TV is simply part of this beautiful collection of items, rather than being the central focus.

-A carefully considered color clashing combination can create a TV stand that truly sings with joy.
+A carefully considered color-clashing combination can create a TV stand that truly sings with joy.
 This is a space for both socializing and retreat, so you want shades that both enliven and comfort you.
-‘Pink and green is one of my favorite color combination in rooms – they play really well off each other and it’s a great way to cheer up a room,’ says Lucy Barlow, founder, Barlow & Barlow (opens in new tab).
+‘Pink and green is one of my favorite color combinations in rooms – they play really well off each other and it’s a great way to cheer up a room,’ says Lucy Barlow, founder, Barlow & Barlow (opens in new tab).